 This episode continues the explanation of streams.
 There’s more than just reading and writing to them.
 One very important aspect is buffering which is like batching.
 Buffering allows you to save writes and when there’s been enough, then they all get written to the stream destination at once.
 One example that comes to mind is not really accurate at first but I’ll explain why it’s not a good example and then start changing it until it’s better.
 Sometimes coming up with something that’s not quite right is a great way to understand a topic as long as you know why.

-The reason this is not a good example of buffering is because it can be cancelled.
+The reason this is not a good example of buffering is because it can be canceled.
 Stream buffering will delay writes until there are enough to justify the costs of writing the information to the stream.
 But it wouldn’t be used very much if the writes could be abandoned.
 A better example is similar.
-But instead of telling your friends that the trip will be cancelled, the message is to try getting as many people to join in order to reduce costs and that everybody should be ready to go anyway even if not enough people join.
+But instead of telling your friends that the trip will be canceled, the message is to try getting as many people to join in order to reduce costs and that everybody should be ready to go anyway even if not enough people join.

 Some streams may not be buffered though.
 This would be like a camping trip where the camp sites can only hold one person.
 You might as well proceed to the destination right away if there’s only room for one person anyway.

-Normally, you don’t have to worry about data written to a stream reaching the destination once it’s been written but this doesn’t always apply in error conditions.
+I mentioned earlier that you don’t have to worry about data written to a stream reaching the destination once it’s been written but this is under normal conditions.
 And this is a good reason why you might want to consider turning a stream buffer off.
 Buffering will normally give you better performance just like how your friends are able to lower the costs of a camping trip.
 But there is a tradeoff.
-What happens if you’ve already paid for your portion of the trip but while waiting for more friends to join you, the travel company goes bankrupt?
+Maybe the travel company collects payments in advance for your group trip.
+If you pay by yourself and go on the trip, then you pay more but get to go.
+What happens if you’ve already paid for your portion of the trip but while waiting for more friends to join you, the travel company goes bankrupt.

-You have another option that can help make things better.
+You have an option that can help make things better.
 You can start with a buffered stream and after writing some important data to the stream, you can flush the stream.
 This causes the buffer to be written to the destination right away even if it wasn’t yet ready.
 This approach gives you the ability to take advantage of the buffering for data while you’re building up to some final piece.
 Once you write that last piece to the stream, then you can flush the stream and feel as safe as possible that the data will reach the destination.